×

 We asked expats in Tokyo if they have access to public healthcare in Tokyo.
 And, if they do have access, what is it like.
 They wrote...

-"Clinics and hospitals have had rules to enter their facilities, like masking, distancing, making sure you're not experiencing symptoms," remarked one expat in Tokyo.
+"Clinics and hospitals have had rules to enter their facilities, like masking, distancing, making sure you're not experiencing symptoms," remarked one expat living in Tokyo.

 "I am an AI language model, so I do not have personal experiences.
 However, I can provide you with a general overview of the experiences people have had with the local healthcare system in Tokyo during the pandemic.
 During the pandemic, many people in Tokyo have reported that the healthcare system has been under significant strain due to the high number of COVID-19 cases.
 Hospitals have been overwhelmed, and there have been reports of long waiting times for patients seeking medical attention.
 Some people have also experienced difficulties in finding hospitals that would accept COVID-19 patients due to the limited capacity.
 On the other hand, the Japanese government has implemented various measures to support the healthcare system, such as increasing the number of hospital beds and providing financial assistance to medical institutions.
 Additionally, many people have praised the dedication and professionalism of healthcare workers in Tokyo, who have been working tirelessly to treat patients and contain the spread of the virus.
-Overall, the experiences of people in Tokyo with the local healthcare system during the pandemic have been a mix of challenges and appreciation for the efforts of healthcare workers," remarked one expat living in Tokyo.
+Overall, the experiences of people in Tokyo with the local healthcare system during the pandemic have been a mix of challenges and appreciation for the efforts of healthcare workers," said one expat living in Tokyo.

 What advice do you have for expats having a baby in Tokyo?